 Vice President for Enrollment Management

 Konopski arrived at Lycoming as vice president for enrollment management in July 2014.
 He was previously the interim vice president for enrollment management at Shepherd University in Shepherdstown, W.V.
 Prior to Shepherd, Konopski served as dean of enrollment management at Niagara University in Buffalo, N.Y., where he led a team that produced multiple years of record freshman classes while also improving retention.
 He also increased undergraduate and graduate enrollment to the highest levels in school history, and planned and executed strategies that increased the number of students from out-of-state and diverse populations.
-Konopski earned a master’s in student personnel administration at State University of New York at Buffalo and a bachelor’s in communications from State University of New York at Geneseo.
+Konopski earned a master’s degree in student personnel administration at State University of New York at Buffalo and a bachelor’s degree in communications from State University of New York at Geneseo.

 Daniel Miller, Ed.D.

 Miller joined the Lycoming administration in 2005.
 He previously was the vice president for student services and planning at Ferrum College in Virginia.
 He began his career as director of admissions for Mississippi University for Women and served as director of enrollment management and vice president for college relations at Alvernia College in Reading, Pa.
 Miller earned an Ed.D. in higher education leadership from Widener University, a master’s in higher education administration from Syracuse University and a bachelor’s in business management from St. John Fisher College.

 Provost and Dean of the College, Associate Professor of Economics